Academic Appeal Regulations (Taught Programmes)

 5. Where an appeal is submitted by a student from the Institute of Professional Legal Studies, membership of the CSAC will include one member of the Inn of Court of Northern Ireland and one member of the Law Society of Northern Ireland nominated by the Council of Legal Education.

-6. Appeals submitted by students from China Queen’s College will be considered by a CSAC on an ad hoc basis.
-This is due to the differences in the academic year structure between Queen’s University and China Queen’s College.
+6. Appeals submitted by students from INTO Queen's and China Queen’s College will be considered by a CSAC on an ad hoc basis.

 Scope of the procedure

-8. Any registered undergraduate or postgraduate taught student, or graduand of the University (see Regulations for Students 1.19) may appeal to the FSAC against a decision of the Board of Examiners relating to their progress.
+9. Any registered undergraduate or postgraduate taught student, or graduand of the University (see Regulations for Students 1.19 and 1.26) may appeal to the FSAC against a decision of the Board of Examiners relating to their progress.

 Notification of decisions

-15. Unless otherwise stated, notification of a decision will be sent to the student and copied to relevant persons normally within five working days of the decision being taken.
+16. Unless otherwise stated, notification of a decision will be sent to the student and copied to relevant persons normally within eight working days of the decision being taken.
 If there is a delay in the decision being made, the student will be advised.

 Defamatory or derogatory comments

-17. The University reserves the right to request and consider independent evidence, including medical evidence, as it deems appropriate.
-Where considered necessary, a committee may adjourn a meeting in order to allow time for such further evidence to be obtained.
+18. The University reserves the right to request and consider independent evidence or professional opinion, including medical evidence and/or medical opinion, as it deems appropriate.
+Where considered necessary, a committee may adjourn a meeting in order to allow time for such further evidence or professional opinion to be obtained.